 - Forging: Seamless pipe can be made by the forging and boring process.

-ERW: ERW pipe is Electric Resistance Welded.
-In this process, flat plate is formed into a cylinder, and put through energized rollers that press the seam together and provide a resistance weld.
-ERW pipe has reduced allowables than seamless.
+ERW pipe is Electric Resistance Welded.
+In this process, a flat plate is formed into a cylinder and put through energized rollers that press the seam together and provide a resistance weld.
+ERW pipe has reduced allowable than seamless.

 - Electric Fusion Welded Pipe: EFW pipe is rolled into a cylinder and welded with filler material.
 This is a fusion weld and may be qualified to several levels.

 - DSAW: Submerged Arc Welding is a common form of EFW.
 Depending on thickness, the manufacturing standard calls for a single or double weld.
 The thinner walls are welded outside, and thicker walls are welded inside and outside, hence Double Submerged Welding, or DSAW.

 - Type-F: Furnace butt-welded pipe, also known as type F, is used in petro-chemical applications only for water.

 Straight seam refers to a straight seam parallel to the longitudinal axis.
 The hoop stress has no component in the axial direction.
 A straight seam is made by drawing a plate through a series of rollers to make it a cylinder, for welding.

 A spiral welded pipe is made in a special machine that takes coiled steel and rolls it into a spiral, which is welded into a pipe.
 This is a relatively continuous process.
 The machine makes it relatively easy to change pipe size.
 The convertibility of the machine and limited stock required make this machine ideal for local production.
 Spiral welded pipe is not readily accepted in the industry for other than water, despite the favorable cost, and recent tightening-up of the standard.